rolandoislas/WeatherLight/readme.md

 Note on the inverted flag:

-The default polarity on the PWM pins will be set to positive with with the duty cycle going from 0 to 100 percent for off and on states.
-The inverted flag will invert the polarity and the duty cycle will be 100 to 0 percent for off and on.
+The default PWM duty cycle will be from 0 to 100 percent for off and on states.
+The inverted flag will invert the duty cycle and will be 100 to 0 percent for off and on.

 This is useful for switching between common anode and common cathode RGB LEDs.